matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 if all entries are invalid, the list behaves as if empty and all users without an invite are rejected.

+The `authorised_servers` key lists servers which are trusted to verify the above allow rules.
+It must be a list of string server name, a special value of `"*"` can be used to allow any server with a member in the room.
+Any non-string entries are discarded, if the list is non-existent or empty then no users may join without an invite.<sup id="a3">[3](#f3)</sup>

-From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`.
-Additional checks against the `allow` rules are performed during event generation, as described below.
+From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`, with the additional caveat that servers must ensure that:

+* The user's current membership is `invite` or `join`, or
+* The `m.room.member` event has a valid signature from one of the servers listed in `authorised_servers`.

+The above check must also be performed against the current room state to potentially soft-fail the event.
+This is the primary mechanism for guarding against state changes when old events are referenced.
+(E.g. if an authorised server is removed it should not be able to issue new membership events by referencing an old event in the room.)

-When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from a server, the request should only be permitted if the user has a valid invite or is in one of the listed rooms.
+When an authorised homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from another homeserver, the request should only be  permitted if the user has a valid invite or is in one of the listed rooms.

-If the user is not a member of at least one of the rooms, the homeserver should return an error  response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.
+If the user is not a member of at least one of the rooms, the authorised homeserver should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

 It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in a particular room (due to not participating in any of the necessary rooms).
-In this case the homeserver should reject the join, the requesting server may wish to attempt to join via other homeservers.
+In this case the homeserver should reject the join, the requesting server may wish to attempt to join via another authorised homeserver.

-Unlike the `invite` join rule, confirmation that the `allow` rules were properly checked cannot be enforced over federation by event authorisation, so servers in the room are trusted not to allow invalid users to join.<sup id="a3">[3](#f3)</sup>
+Note that the authorised homeservers have significant power, as they are trusted to confirm that the `allow` rules were properly checked (since this cannot easily be enforced over federation by event authorisation).<sup id="a4">[4](#f4)</sup>

 ## Summary of the behaviour of join rules

-See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules) specification for full details, but the summary below should highlight the differences between `public`, `invite`, and `restricted`.
+See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules) specification for full details, the summary below is meant to highlight the differences between `public`, `invite`, and `restricted`.

 * `public`: anyone can join, subject to `ban` and `server_acls`, as today.